 This certificate program prepares the student with the necessary knowledge and skills to gain employment as an electronics or electro-mechanical technician.
-This option also supports students which may already have a degree in another field of study to expand their employability potential.
+This option also supports students who may already have a degree in another field of study to expand their employability potential.
 The program also allows incoming credit from approved Military Electronics Training Facilities.

 For More Information Contact:

 Program Learning Outcomes

 Upon successful completion of this program you will be able to: